i2bc/SURFMAP/README.md

 | --keep | If chosen, all intermediary files are kept in the output (default: only final text matrix and pdf map are kept) |

 <br>

+# Visualize interactively your maps

+All maps generated with SURFMAP can be interactively inspected with the help of an `index.html` file located in `SURFMAP/visualizer/`.

+To interactively visualize a map:
+- open `index.html` in your favorite browser
+- upload a smoothed matrix file (in the directory `smoothed_matrices` from an output generated with SURFMAP)

+Once the map appears, you can click on any pixel to see the corresponding residue(s).

 # Use of the pre-built docker image of SURFMAP
 [Go to the top](#Table-of-contents)